 - Perfect for breakfast or dessert: It’s incredible with coffee anytime of the day!

-As mentioned, this recipe has a hint of almond extract.
-It can be swapped out for more vanilla extract if you don’t have any.
+- Almond Extract- This recipe has a hint of almond extract.
 Almond flavor goes so well with ricotta cheese, so I couldn’t resist adding a little.

 - Whisk to combine the flour, baking powder and salt.
 Set aside.
 Wash and dry blueberries and toss lightly with flour.